umayangag/python-tesseract/README.md

-# Standford-NER-python-wrapper
+# Python-Tesseract
-A python wrapper and server implementation for Stanford NER
+A python wrapper and server implementation for Tesseract OCR

 ## Requirements
 Python 3.8